ShagunDubey1/drone-simulator/README.md

 ## Features

-- **World Maps Integration:** Displays a world map using Google Maps or MapBox as the background.
+- **World Maps Integration:** Displays a world map using Google Maps as the background.
 You can utilize npm packages for integrating these maps.

 - **User Input:** Accepts multiple sets of latitude and longitude in time series format as input from the user.
 Alternatively, users can upload a file with the entire time series information.